Skip to main content

 Canmore landscape shot of a lake with a mountain backdrop drenched in evening sun.

 The Canadian Rockies surround you in charming Canmore.
-Get dining recommendations, insider’s tips for the perfect hike, plus free wi-fi and a spot to charge your phone at the visitor information centre.
-Carry on to Main Street for art galleries, shopping and a bite to eat.
+Head to Main Street for art galleries, shopping and a bite to eat.

 TIP FROM A LOCAL